- About RSS |

 - Transportation Assistance

-What kind of transportation assistance does ATR allow?
+What kind of transportation assistance does PRSS allow?

 Transportation assistance may be used to pay for transportation costs associated with commuting to and from an individual's treatment and/or recovery support program and job searches authorized by the provider.
 Agencies may issue public transportation fare cards or drive clients to and from services.
 Transportation costs must be preauthorized on an individual basis.